thanhnguyen-aws/Strata/docs/Architecture.md

 Dialects are intended to be the building blocks for complete languages.
 As such, each typically contains a small number of constructs, and sometimes as little as a single construct.

 Each dialect has a concrete syntax and a simple type system.
-The Dialect Definition Manager (DDM), in the [`Strata.DDM`](../Strata/DDM/) namespace, provides an embedded DSL within Lean to define the syntax and typing rules, which then produces a parser and preliminary type checker that can be used for processing either snippets embedded in a Lean source file or text read from external files.
+The Dialect Definition Mechanism (DDM), in the [`Strata.DDM`](../Strata/DDM/) namespace, provides an embedded DSL within Lean to define the syntax and typing rules, which then produces a parser and preliminary type checker that can be used for processing either snippets embedded in a Lean source file or text read from external files.

 The result of processing text written in a specific dialect is a generic and very flexible AST that captures all of the constructs possible in Strata.
 This representation allows flexibility, but is not particularly well-suited to concise traversals and transformations.
 Therefore, each dialect may have either an auto-generated or a hand-written Lean AST, as well, and a transformation from the generic syntax into dialect-specialized syntax.